MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 ### Timeout when connecting to service

 * Verify that the connection string or fully qualified domain name specified when creating the client is correct.
-[Get an Event Hubs connection string][GetConnectionString] demonstrates how to acquire a connection string.
+For more information, see [Get an Event Hubs connection string](/azure/event-hubs/event-hubs-get-connection-string).
 * Check the firewall and port permissions in your hosting environment and that the AMQP ports 5671 and 5762 are open.
   * Make sure that the endpoint is allowed through the firewall.
 * Try using WebSockets, which connects on port 443.
 See [configure web sockets][PublishEventsWithWebSocketsAndProxy] sample.